l3VGV/tle5010/readme.md

-Chip lowest posible turon on voltage lay in 2.6-2.8V range.
+Chip lowest posible turn on voltage lay in 2.6-2.8V range.

-On 3.3V one can expect chip to realiably work in 1MBit SPI transfer clock.
+On 3.3V one can expect chip to realiably work with 1MBit SPI transfer clock.

-On 5V 4.25MHZ SPI clock was achived without CRC errors.
+On 5V 2.25MHZ SPI clock was achived without CRC errors.

 Main clock frequency 4MHz